-Some patients may experience slight discomfort after the anaesthetic has worn off and we advise a painkiller such as paracetamol to be taken whilst the toe is still numb.
-Most are pleasantly surprised at how comfortable the toe is.
-This is understandable given a nasty ingrown nail has been removed and no longer digging in!
+Some patients may experience discomfort after the anaesthetic has worn off and we advise a painkiller such as paracetamol to be taken whilst the toe is still numb.
+Most are pleasantly surprised at how comfortable the toe is now that the excess ingrown toenail is no longer digging in!

-You will normally be adivided to attend the clinic for a short appointment a few days then a week after the operation being carried out.
+You will normally be advised to attend the clinic for a short appointment a few days later then a week after the operation being carried out.

-The dressing will require being changed on a daily basis at home and your Podiatrist will discuss with you the most suitable arrangements to ensure that your wound receives appropriate care until it is healed.
+The toe will require dressings on a daily basis at home and your Podiatrist will discuss with you the most suitable arrangements to ensure that your toe receives appropriate care until it is healed.
 This usually involves soaking in warm salt water for 2-3 minutes and applying a dressing to avoid sock fluff and dirt getting in the toe!

 It is normal to experience localised pinkness or redness around the side or base of the toe.
 A yellow discharge is also expected for 2-4 weeks after the treatment as the toe heals.

 Prior to surgery you would have been seen for a consultation or received prior treatment.
 You may have a referral letter from your Doctor or Podiatrist.

 If you have a referral letter or believe that you require surgery then we are happy to see you for consultation and surgery at the same appointment.
 We tend to ask you to email us a picture of your toe first and have a telephone or email consultation first to check suitability.